National Science Foundation (NSF)

 Cooperative Work with Foreign Organizations

-In addition, the proposed activity must demonstrate what significant science and engineering education, training, or research opportunities the foreign organization or foreign individual offers to the U.S.
+• The foreign organization or foreign individual offers significant science and engineering education, training, or research opportunities to the U.S.

 Return to the main Other Support and Foreign Influences page.